nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 permalink: /now
 ---

-18 may 2024,
+4 june 2024,

 ### Learning chinese

-I’m building a Rails dictionary-based learning app to study the Chinese language because I like the way it works, only for my use for now, locally.
+I like the way the Chinese language works so I built a Rails dictionary-based learning app.
-The [dictionary](/files/dictionary.png) part is finished, it is used to access the knowledge tree of the language.
+I've finished and deployed it at [Hanzi.live](https://hanzi.live).
-For the grammatical part, I've understood (not memorized yet) the various types of sentence structure and am now summarizing the details.
+It is used to access the knowledge tree of the language.
+I've condensed the grammar into various types of sentence structures.
 It's in Vietnamese though.
-I’d like to publish it online for free and will open-source it someday.
+It will stay free and ad-free as long as it exists.
+Probably, I will open-source it someday.

 I'm translating the Tao Te Ching in Vietnamese as I find the vietnamese translations that I've read pretty bad.
 Either they lack philosophical insight or the understanding of the chinese language is not up to par.